anokhee/anokhee/README.md

 ### hello everyone

-i've received several emails in the last few weeks, so i wanted to make a note here that **i will not be updating any of my generative art repos**. please feel free to use the existing code however you like, but i won't be able to help with anything. i'm pursuing a career completely unrelated to tech, so i want to leave most of this coding stuff behind me. at least for a while. thank you!!!
+i've received several emails in the last few weeks, so i wanted to make a note here that **i will not be updating any of my generative art repos**.

+please feel free to use the existing code however you like, but i won't be able to help with anything. i'm pursuing a career completely unrelated to tech, so i want to leave most of this coding stuff behind me -- at least for a while.

+thank you!!!